wmde/WikiLovesMonuments/update-bot/README.md

 ## commons_bot.py
-Look in Wikimedia Commons in the "Wiki Loves Monuments 2015" category for comments left by the Upload Wizard.
-Use the comments to update the monument list pages in the German Wikipedia.
+Looks in Wikimedia Commons in the "Wiki Loves Monuments 2015" category for comments left by the Upload Wizard.
+Uses the comments to update the monument list pages in the German Wikipedia.

 You can test this bot locally (with one demo wiki, without needing Commons) as follows:
 1. Upload an image to your local wiki.
 The description must contain the string